The history of English teaching in England

 - See Foster Watson’s “The English Grammar Schools to 1660” – published in 1908, but full of useful data based on textbooks and syllabuses from the period.
 Here’s a juicy extract from p.
 247, where he’s discussing the Latin grammar that Henry VIII (yes!) authorized in 1540, a few years before he also authorized the Book of Common Prayer (with similar intent, according to Watson: simply to impose his own authority).
 This grammar book was called Lily’s Grammar, but it was written by a combination of people, including Erasmus (yes!).
 You’ll see that the pedagogical strategy in teaching translation into Latin was to start with a grammatical analysis of the English sentence.
 Here’s how to recognise a verb:

-- 1878: Grammar-land. by M.L.Nesbitt, an entertaining story for children about how Mr Noun, Dr Verb and others divide the words of English among themselves in a courtroom, with some intelligent and very undogmatic arguments, and nothing about ‘errors’.
+- A scanned online copy of Grammar-land (1878, by M.L.Nesbitt), an entertaining story for children about how Mr Noun, Dr Verb and others divide the words of English among themselves in a courtroom, with some intelligent and very undogmatic arguments, and nothing about ‘errors’.

 - A scanned online copy of Sonnenschein’s New English Grammar (1916) in which you’ll find: